DeveloperanDesigner/tangulezel/README.md

 # Ezel TANGUL Portfolio

 👋 Hello!
 I am Ezel, a Front-End Developer.
-This portfolio page was created to showcase my skills in HTML, CSS, JavaScript and other technologies.
+This portfolio page was created to showcase my skills in HTML, CSS, JavaScript, React and other technologies.
 Here you can find information about the projects I have worked on and the solutions I have developed.

 ## 🛠️ My Skills
 - HTML5,